adylon/bnk/README.md

 # BNK
-This program is for managing you finances
+GUI interfase for managing your finances

 ### Features:
 - Easy to use